 Algeria is a nation of nearly 43 million population, with 99% identifying as Sunni Muslim.
 Islam is the official state religion, and Christians fall into the 1% of religious minorities.
 The country has seen increased restrictions on religious minorities, but Algeria’s constitution recognizes the right of all to worship and speak freely.
 However, the government enforces laws that limit religious freedom and expression, including blasphemy and anti-proselytism statutes targeting Christians and other minorities, according to ADF International.

-Governments and the international community have highlighted the ongoing plight of religious minorities in Algeria.
-The U.S. Department of State has placed Algeria on its “Special Watch List” since 2021 for its severe violations of religious freedom, and USCIRF has advised in its 2024 Annual Report that the country should again be included on the list.
+The international community has raised awareness to the plight of religious minorities in Algeria.
+The U.S. Department of State has placed Algeria on its “Special Watch List” since 2021 for its severe violations of religious freedom, and the United States Commission on International Religious Freedom (USCIRF) has advised in its 2024 Annual Report that the country should again be included on the list this year.

-ADF International is coordinating with other NGOs to support Pastor Youssef and his right to worship freely through international advocacy and to raise his case with government officials from over 40 countries
+ADF is working with other non-governmental organizations, or NGOs, to support Ourahmane and his right to worship freely through international advocacy and to raise his case with government officials from over 40 countries

 “In one case, they physically beat a pastor in front of his young child because he was peacefully protesting the closure of his church,” ADF said.